open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-liquidity-pools.md

 ### Traditional Venture Capital and ICOs

 Initially, blockchain projects relied heavily on venture capital (VC) firms.
 These investments provided startups with not just capital but also strategic guidance and networking opportunities.
 With the rise of cryptocurrencies, Initial Coin Offerings (ICOs) emerged as an alternative fundraising method.
 ICOs allowed projects to raise capital by issuing tokens to investors, bypassing the need for intermediaries.
+For more on the evolution of ICOs, see [blockchain project ICO](https://www.license-token.com/wiki/blockchain-project-ico).

 ### Security Token Offerings and Initial Exchange Offerings

 In response to these challenges, the industry witnessed the advent of Security Token Offerings (STOs) and Initial Exchange Offerings (IEOs).
 STOs offered more legal compliance, while IEOs emerged as a safer alternative by having exchanges perform due diligence on projects before listing their tokens for fundraising.
+Learn more about [blockchain project funding trends](https://www.license-token.com/wiki/blockchain-project-funding-trends).

 ### The Rise of Decentralized Finance (DeFi)

 The DeFi movement has transformed the funding landscape by introducing decentralized platforms where users can lend, borrow, and earn interest on their cryptocurrencies without intermediaries.
 This autonomy and transparency have facilitated the rapid growth of liquidity pools, a vital element in the DeFi ecosystem.
+Explore more about [decentralized finance for project funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 ## Understanding Liquidity Pools